About the Friday Prayer, Allah The Almighty commands:

 As-Saib b.
 Yezid relates: “On Fridays the adhan was called after the imam took his place.”

 The first call was for the noon prayer time.
-The second was when imam sits on member.
-The third call made right before the Friday Prayer ‘iqamat’ .
+The second was when imam sits on the minbar (pulpit).
+The third call was made right before the Friday Prayer ‘iqamat’ .